-- (a) There are two classes of equity securities in NZO Fully Paid Shares, and Partly Paid Shares which have been issued under NZO's Employee Share Ownership Plan (ESOP).
-As at the date of this Statement, there are 159,528,718 Fully Paid Shares and 8,320,000 Partly Paid Shares.
-The Fully Paid Shares are quoted on the NZX Main Board (NZX:NZO), and the Partly Paid Shares are unquoted. - (b) The number, designation and percentage of any class of equity securities of NZO held or controlled by each Director or senior officer (Senior Officer) of NZO and their associates is set out in Schedule One of this Section.
-For the purpose of this Statement, the Board has determined that the Senior Officers of NZO are: - (i) Andrew William Jefferies, Chief Executive Officer; - (ii) Catherine McKelvey, Chief Financial Officer; - (iii) Paris Bree, General Counsel; - (iv) Chris McKeown, Vice President Exploration and Production; - (v) John Pagani, External Relations Manager; and - (vi) Michael Wright, GM Commercial. - (c) Except as set out in Schedule One of this Section, no Director or Senior Officer of NZO, or their associates, holds or controls equity securities of NZO of any class. - (d) The number, designation and percentage of any class of equity securities held or controlled by any other person who holds or controls 5% or more of the class, to the knowledge of NZO, is set out in Schedule Two of this Section. - (e) Except as set out in Schedule Two of this Section, no person holds or controls more than 5% of any class of equity securities of NZO, to the knowledge of NZO. - (f) Schedule Three of this Section sets out the number of equity securities of NZO, and the price at which the securities were issued or provided: - [i] that have been issued to Directors and Senior Officers of NZO or their associates; or - (ii) in which the Directors and Senior Officers or their associates have obtained a beneficial interest under any employee share scheme or remuneration arrangement, during the 2-year period that ends with the date of this Statement.
+- [a] There are two classes of equity securities in NZO Ordinary Shares, and Partly Paid Shares which have been issued under NZO's Employee Share Ownership Plan (ESOP).
+As at the date of this Statement, there are 159,528,718 Ordinary Shares and 8,320,000 Partly Paid Shares.
+The Ordinary Shares are quoted on the NZX Main Board (NZX:NZO), and the Partly Paid Shares are unquoted. - (b) The number, designation and percentage of equity securities held or controlled by each Director or senior officer (Senior Officer) of NZO and their associates is set out in Schedule One of this Statement.
+For the purpose of this Statement, the Board has determined that the Senior Officers of NZO are: - (i) Andrew Jefferies, Chief Executive Officer; - (ii) Catherine McKelvey, Chief Financial Officer; - (iii) Paris Bree, General Counsel; - (iv) Chris McKeown, Vice President Exploration and Production; - [v] John Pagani, External Relations Manager; and - (vi) Michael Wright, GM Commercial. - (c) Except as set out in Schedule One of this Section, no Director or Senior Officer of NZO, or their associates, holds or controls equity securities of NZO of any class. - (d) The number, designation and percentage of any class of equity securities held or controlled by any other person who holds or controls 5% or more of the class, to the knowledge of NZO, is set out in Schedule Two of this Section. - (e) Except as set out in Schedule Two of this Section, no person holds or controls more than 5% of any class of equity securities of NZO, to the knowledge of NZO. - (f) Schedule Three of this Section sets out the number of equity securities in NZO, and the price at which the securities were issued or provided: - (i) that have been issued to Directors and Senior Officers of NZO or their associates; or - (ii) in which the Directors and Senior Officers or their associates have obtained a beneficial interest under any employee share scheme or other remuneration arrangement, during the 2-year period that ends with the date of this Statement.

-6. Trading in NZO Equity Securities
+6. Trading in equity securities of NZO

-- (a) The number and designation of any equity securities of NZO acquired or disposed of by a Director or Senior Officer of NZO or their associates during the 6-month period before the latest practicable date before the date of this Statement, being 11 September 2017 (the Specified Date), is set out in Part A of Schedule Four of this Section. - (b) The number and designation of any equity securities of NZO acquired or disposed of by any other person holding or controlling 5% or more of any class of equity securities of NZO, to the knowledge of NZO, during the 6-month period before the Specified Date is set out in Part B of Schedule Four of this Section. - (c) Except as set out in Schedule Four of this Section: - (i) no Director or Senior Officer or their associates; nor - any other person holding or controlling 5% or more of any class of equity securities of NZO, to the knowledge of NZO, has acquired or disposed of equity securities of NZO during the 6-month period before the Specified Date.
+- (a) The number and designation of any equity securities of NZO acquired or disposed of by a Director or Senior Officer of NZO or their associates during the 6-month period before the latest practicable date before the date of this Statement, being 9 October 2017 [the Specified Date], is set out in Part A of Schedule Four of this Section. - (b) The number and designation of any equity securities of NZO acquired or disposed of by any other person holding or controlling 5% or more of any class of equity securities of NZO, to the knowledge of NZO, during the 6-month period before the Specified Date is set out in Part B of Schedule Four of this Section. - [c] Except as set out in Schedule Four of this Section: - (i) no Director or Senior Officer or their associates; nor - any other person holding or controlling 5% or more of any class of equity security of NZO, to the knowledge of NZO, has acquired or disposed of equity securities of NZO during the 6-month period before the Specified Date.